Andrej123456789/uno/README.md

 - [x] Settings
 - [x] Colors
 - [ ] Basic AI (maybe come)

+## How to compile/run?
+1. Install `gcc` compiler, if you use Windows you can use Microsoft's C compiler but you have to add `#pragma warning(disable : 4996)` on the top of the file and maybe something more but that you have to figure on your own, but if you don't want use Microsoft's C compiler, you can also use WSL and there install gcc.
+2. Go to `src` folder/directory and type in your terminal (emulator) `make` and then if you want run from `Makefile` (be aware that by default will load default config file) type in your terminal (emulator) `make run`.
+3. To clean `*.o` files and `uno` executable, simply type in your terminal (emulator) `make clean`.
+4. There is also a web version with some better graphics.

 *One small part was made on my live stream, just search my name for YouTube channel*